 This game is a classic that may never go out of style, possibly why it was played in the movie partially about board games – GAME NIGHT! – and also why so many other games (e.g. Telestrations and Celebrity) are partially based on the mechanics in this party game.
 Also, why is it so hard to draw?
 Part of what makes this game so fun is the creative ways and devices that players come up with to try to get their team to guess the hidden word.
 An absolutely winner of a party game – let’s bring this Classic back!

 8 – Wits & Wagers

 Though this game was initially released in 2005 and won the Mensa Select Award as well as Board Game Geek’s Party Game of the Year in 2007, it’s still remained under the radar.
 Of all the games on our Best Party Games list, Wits & Wagers is the most intellectually stimulating game.
-While the other games require more pop culture and social awareness, Wits & Wagers is a betting, numbers, and guessing game, unless you happen to know many obscure facts, most of which are numbers.
+While the other games require more pop culture and social awareness, Wits & Wagers is a betting, numbers, and guessing game, unless you happen to know many obscure yet relevant facts, most of which are numbers.
 Players guess, and then bet on their or other player’s guesses with tokens.

 9 – Head’s Up

 This is basically Taboo inverted on your phone.
 Except that you place your phone on your forehead while playing, thus why it’s called Head’s Up.
 Once you download the app, you can choose certain categories and the player’s around you give you clues as to what the word or movie or phrase on your head (e.g. on your phone) is without saying the word.
 Some of them are really hard – the player or team with the most guesses right wins!
 If you don’t have an iOS, you can buy the more traditional version.